Best AI Robo-Advisor Alternatives in 2026

 The other anchor of the robo-advisor category, built on the same automated, goal-based model: a diversified portfolio it manages for you with automatic rebalancing and tax features, on a percentage-of-assets fee in the same ballpark.

-People look past these not because they are bad but because they are hands-off in ways some investors did not want: no say over the individual holdings, no real conversation about why something is held, money inside a managed account, and a percentage fee on a growing balance.
+People look past Wealthfront and Betterment not because they are bad but because they are hands-off in ways some investors did not want: no say over the individual holdings, no real conversation about why something is held, money inside a managed account, and a percentage fee on a growing balance.
 If none of that bothers you, a robo-advisor is a fine place to stop.
-If it does, the next two types give some of it back.
+If it does, the next two types give some of it back: Magnifi hands back the research, and connected assistants like Walnut, PortfolioPilot, and Origin hand back control over your own account.

 AI research and chat tools: Magnifi